radi0sus/robots-mapedit/README.md

 ## Usage

 Always start from an existing map / level file.
 Delete or replace tiles and units with the editor to create a new map / level file.
+Always restart the script before opening a new map / level file.

 ### Basic Controls